 - Define the Active Directory Domain (On Premise or Azure), and click Save.

 The credentials are going to be used to query the Active Directory (make sure the user has permissions to do this).
-If Use Default Credentials is checked, then the user running the Active Directory Synchronization Service will be used.
+If Use Default Credentials is selected, then the user running the Active Directory Synchronization Service will be used.
+If you select the Synchronize Group Managers check box, users with the manager role in AD will be assigned the manager role in Cora SeQuence.Azure

 Copy the Client ID from your Azure AD portal: Azure Active Directory > App registration > Your app.